sjburgess/UW-Roundnet-Website/README.md

 -------------------------------------------------------------
 ## Sprint Review

-**What did you learn from this sprint?** We learned time management and collaboration skills the most.
-Now that we all have seperate things to be working on, the use of branches and further collaboration between each person to avoid conflict was neccessary.
+**What did you learn from this sprint?** One of the biggest challenges we faced was managing our workload from other classes while staying on track with sprint tasks.
+Coding communication and the use of branches were also areas where we struggled; for example, there were moments when updates weren’t consistently shared across the team.
+To overcome this, we prioritized clear check-ins and relied on Trello and iMessage to align on goals.
+Additionally, some coding aspects of user authentication required more time than expected, so we adjusted by redistributing smaller tasks to balance the workload.

 **What did go well?
-Why?** We accomplished many tasks overall.
-Working on smaller ones first then tackling the larger ones was a successful strategy.
-Updating other members of the group if help is needed and rearrange work duties was also helpful.
+Why?** We were able to finish all tasks on time and ensure that the user authentication was fully functional.
+Our team demonstrated strong commitment to meeting deadlines and worked collaboratively to fill in gaps when needed.
+Communication through iMessage and task tracking in Trello helped keep us organized and accountable.

 **What didn’t go well?
-Why not?** Nothing deliberatly went bed, however, a few things within firestore and setting up for our data collections within firestore was initially confusing, integrating all of our pages into a single page was a slightly long process as well.
+Why not?** There are a few areas we’d like to improve: Branching and Code Communication: We need to better document and communicate what each team member is working on to avoid overlap or confusion.
+Time Management: While we met deadlines, better planning could reduce last-minute stress.

-**How can you make things better next time?** Integrating feedback from out last sprint quicker or immidiately after could make work towards future progress go faster.
+**How can you make things better next time?** We’re planning to implement more regular updates and check-ins during the next sprint to address these challenges.

-**Are you satisfied with what you already completed?** Yes, this Sprint allowed us to fix some smaller things within making it into a single page app.
-We also updated our page to be where it needs to with firestore integration thorugh the interest form.
+**Are you satisfied with what you already completed?** Yes, we completed a lot of work during this sprint.
+We had a few people review or give feedback on things which helped to streamline some of the proccesses.
+We feel that out site is in good standing and where able to polish up some areas that needed improvement.